How we use energy

 - Other appliances where use can be delayed include the oven (especially self-clean cycle), vacuum cleaner, treadmill, and computer (e.g. run updates at night).

 - Shower at off-peak times.
-A quick shower in the morning is no big deal, but save long showers or baths for before bed, or right after you exercise.
+A quick shower in the morning is no big deal, but save long showers for before bed, or right after you exercise.

 - Alter your heating program.
 If you’re not already using a programmable thermostat, consider switching so that your furnace will go down at times when you’re regularly out of the house.
 Many people program their heat to go up when they awaken and down an hour or two later.
 Consider moving your heating period slightly earlier to level out the peak over a longer period of time (i.e. heat from 5-7am rather than 6-8am).
 Obviously, this is most significant for those heating with electricity, but oil and propane heating systems also use electricity.